 The Contractor shall be responsible for maintenance and repair of the existing bridge decks on the bridges over the Wateree River within the project limits for the duration of the contract.
 Maintenance responsibility will begin at contract execution.
 Perform partial or full depth repair as directed by the RCE in conformance with Section 726 and details provided in Attachment B. RCE will determine the time allowed for completing a repair depending on the significance of the repair needed not to exceed 48 hours.
-Perform deck repairs within 24 hours of notification by SCDOT.
-If repairs are not completed within timeframe specified by the RCE 24 hours liquidated damages will be assessed at the rate of \$2500 per day after the timeframe has first 24 hours have elapsed.
+If repairs are not completed within timeframe specified by the RCE liquidated damages will be assessed at the rate of \$2500 per day after the timeframe has elapsed.

 The Contractor's bid shall include 500 square yards of partial depth concrete deck patching and 500 square yards of full depth concrete deck patching.
 If more than the estimated square yards of patching are required by SCDOT, the Contractor will be paid a unit price of \$1500 per square yard of partial depth patching and \$3500 per square yard of full depth patching.
 If less than the estimated square yards of patching are required by SCDOT, the Contractor shall reimburse SCDOT for the quantity of partial depth patching and full depth patching that was not needed.
-Reimbursement will be paid to SCDOT at a unit price of \$1500 per square yard of partial depth patching.
+Reimbursement will be paid to SCDOT at a unit price of \$1500 per square yard of partial depth patching and \$3500 per square yard of full depth patching.